segmentio/segment-docs/src/connections/destinations/catalog/livechat/index.md

 When you toggle on LiveChat in Segment, this is what happens:

-+ Our CDN is updated within 45 minutes.
-Then our snippet will start asynchronously loading LiveChat's javascript onto your page.
++ The Segment CDN updates in about 45 minutes, and starts asynchronously loading LiveChat's javascript onto your page.
 This means you should remove LiveChat's snippet from your page.
 + LiveChat's chat box will appear on your page and you can start chatting with visitors.

 LiveChat is only supported on the client-side.